Felipalds/advanced-js/README.md

 ## Event Loop
 - Observes the call stack.
 IF it is empty, it will look to microTasks and Tasks

 ## Heap
 - Memory allocation, variables and objects

+## V8
+- Is the engine that interprets our JS code

+## Libuv
+- Is a C++ Scheduler, used to Event Lopp or Call Stack

+## NodeJS
+- Is a C++ Program that is in the middle of our JS Code, our V8 Interpreter and our Libuv Scheduler

 ### Articles recomendation: